1. How much do lessons cost?

 The theory test will be taken at a test centre on a computer.
 There are two sections and you will need to pass both sections at the same time to pass.
 The first part is multiple choice questions, you will be asked 50 questions and the pass mark is 43.
 The second part is hazard perception, you will be shown 14 CGI clips all with a ‘developing hazard’, one of the clips has two ‘developing hazards’.
 The maximum score for each hazard is 5, the sooner you spot the hazard the higher your score.
 The pass mark for this section is 44 out of 75.
 More information is available from https://www.gov.uk/driving-theory-test/how-the-theory-test-works.

 The practical test cannot be booked until you have passed your theory test.
 The practical test is taken at one of the test centres.
 An examiner will assess your driving and will mark any faults on a report.
 Any minor faults will be recorded as ‘driving faults’, you are allowed a maximum of 15 driving faults during your test.
 Any ‘serious’ or ‘dangerous’ faults or an accumulation of 4 or more ‘driving faults’ for the same fault will result in a fail.
-During your test you will be asked two vehicle safety questions, undertake one reversing manoeuvre and drive for 10 minutes independently, you may also be asked to carry out the emergency stop exercise.
+During your test you will be asked two vehicle safety questions (one of which is asked on the move), undertake one reversing manoeuvre and drive for 20 minutes independently, you may also be asked to carry out the emergency stop exercise.
 More information is available from https://www.gov.uk/practical-driving-test-for-cars/what-happens-during-the-test.

 7. Is there any help for the theory test?